donaldraymond/crystallography-scripts/README.md

 The script using fft for generating the maps and then uses mapmask to normalize the map.
 It creates an on_startup O macro file with the map and model already added.

-Run like this `makeO.sh file.mtz file.pdb`, or simple run `makeO.sh` and follow instructions.
+Run like this `O_makemap.sh file.mtz file.pdb`, or simple run `O_makemap.sh` and follow instructions.

 ##O_addmap.sh